efl9013/sprout-v2/README.md

 The artifact contains the following:
-- Documentation for Sprout (README.pdf)
+- Documentation for Sprout (README.md)
 - A Docker image for Sprout (sprout.tar)
-- The md5 hash of the Docker image is `532b4e75bdcffe4c883aecf61371d373`.
-(TODO: change)
 - A software license file (LICENSE)
 - A folder containing the benchmark suite for each tool (examples), with subfolders sprout, sessionstar and rumpsteak